Utahraptor: Discovery and naming

 In 2000, the specific name was emended by George Olshevsky to the plural genitive ostrommaysorum.
-However, Thiago Vernaschi V. Costa and Normand David in 2019 criticized the use of the species name U. ostrommaysorum since it has no clear justification or explanation.
-Although this spelling has been largely used by other authors, the genus Utahraptor was originally coined with the type species U. ostrommaysi and given that the International Code of Zoological Nomenclature offers no provision for forming a genitive form from two persons with different names, Costa and David conclude that the original spelling ostrommaysi has to be regarded as an arbitrary combination of letters and not a correctly formed genitive form.
-Under this reasoning, ostrommaysorum has no valid use and the original spelling ostrommaysi does not need an emendation.
+However, Thiago Vernaschi V. Costa and Normand David in 2019 criticized the use of the species name U. ostrommaysorum, since it has no clear justification or explanation.
+Although this spelling has been largely used by other authors, the genus Utahraptor was originally coined with the type species U. ostrommaysi and, given that the International Code of Zoological Nomenclature offers no provision for forming a genitive form for persons with different names, Costa and David conclude that the original spelling ostrommaysi has to be regarded as an arbitrary combination of letters and not a correctly formed genitive form.
+Under this reasoning, ostrommaysorum has no valid use and the original spelling ostrommaysi does not need to be emended.
 Other alternative and also invalid spellings were used in scientific literature, such as ostromaysi, ostromaysorum, ostromayssorum, ostromayorum and ostrommaysori.

-For instance, some elements were wrongly referred to the genus; the lacrimal bone of the specimen CEUM 184v.83 turned out to be a postorbital from the ankylosaur Gastonia.
-Britt et al. also suggested that the previously identified manual unguals of the specimens M184v.294, BYU 9438 and BYU 13068 are indeed pedal unguals.
+Some elements were wrongly referred to the genus.
+The lacrimal bone of the specimen CEUM 184v.83 turned out to be a postorbital from the ankylosaur Gastonia.
+Britt and colleagues also suggested that the previously identified manual unguals of the specimens M184v.294, BYU 9438 and BYU 13068 are indeed pedal unguals.
 This suggestion was confirmed by Senter in 2007.